-1. The jury should be reminded that they have copies of what was delivered earlier and it should be stressed that they must follow both those directions and what is said in the Charge itself.
+The jury should be reminded that they have copies of what was delivered earlier and it should be stressed that they must follow both those directions and what is said in the Charge itself.
+One possible formulation might be to say at the start of the Charge:- dockets, as the case may be.
+It should always be borne in mind that the directions as a whole must be tailored to the circumstances of each case.